“A budget is telling your money where to go instead of wondering where it went” – Dave Ramsey

 One way to FIRE is to frequently utilize The Latte Factor, which is how small amounts of money regularly spent can cost far more than we can imagine over time.
 As you can see in the image below, ditching that $5 coffee and investing $5 instead can grow to a hefty sum!

 These ideas can foster discipline, fiscal responsibility, and delayed gratification.
 All good stuff.
 However, I am not a big proponent of sacrificing today for an imaginary tomorrow.
-I want clients to live happy lives, as each day on Earth is a blessing.
+I want clients to live happily, as each day on Earth is a blessing.
 Worrying about the opportunity cost of each measly purchase is a significant burden.

-1) figure out goals, so you allocate to what’s most important
+1) figure out goals so you allocate to what’s most important

 3) ensure you only save money that you have available